gabrielpredut/gabrielpredut/README.md

 ## About Me

 Hello!
-I'm Gabriel, a self-taught dev with curiosity for how things work and a drive to build.
+I'm Gabriel, a self-taught programmer with curiosity for how things work and a drive to build.
 I believe in continuous learning and constantly seek out new projects to expand my skill set.
 I write mostly of my projects on private repos.

 ---